chandr-andr/set_cluster_for_load_testing/README.md

 # jgraux
 Kube manifests and instructions to deploy grafana with influxdb in cluster.
 And use in jmeter to test your apps.

 ### In this short tutorial, I will show you how to quickly deploy grafana and influxdb to your kubernetes cluster.
-Get access to them from outside the cluster and use them for load tests of your web applications.
+Get access to them from outside the cluster and use them for load tests of your web applications with JMeter.

 ### I am using k3s cluster, you can find out how to install it here: https://rancher.com/docs/k3s/latest/en/installation/